Snowmass-Wildcat Fire Protection District relocating to Rodeo Lot this spring for 18 months | AspenTimes.com

 At Monday’s meeting, Town Councilman Bob Sirkus commended the fire protection district for its diligence in working with the other groups to address any concerns about the shared use.

-“I hope that sets the stage for a very cooperative relationship between the two groups,” he said, noting that the town may serve as mediator as needed.
+“I hope that sets the stage for a very cooperative relationship between the two groups,” he said, noting that the town may serve as mediator if needed.

 The mayor echoed Sirkus’ praise and said she “really appreciates the cooperation.”